Skip to navigation Skip to content

 • Nickel aluminum

-Nickel graphite tends to be the most affordable filler material.
-It might seem that you should default to the least expensive option, but you have to also consider the compatibility of the filler material with the materials on the part it will be in contact with.
-Corrosion can occur when certain metals come into contact with other metals or the environment, so your filler material choice has to take into account these factors.
+Nickel graphite tends to be more affordable but consider compatibility with materials it will contact on the part.
+Corrosion can occur when certain metals come into contact with other metals or environments, so your filler material choice must account for these factors.

 3. Compression Force Matters for FIP EMI Gaskets